Beings of LGL

 Community & Events Manager

-Camila is a Latina farmer, organizer, and educator from the Colombian and Mexican Diaspora now living in Portland.
+Camila is a Latina farmer, organizer, and educator from the Colombian and Mexican Diaspora, now living in Portland.
 She joined the garden in July 2024 after falling in love with the space as a grad student in the Leadership for Sustainability Education program.
 Camila organizes in a way that combines art, food, storytelling, and heritage to better understand how to be in community with each other and our more than human friends.
 Their work is informed by an intersectional feminist and ecological approach to learning, working, and being.
-Before joining the LGL team, they worked in Student Affairs organizing primarily BIPOC students in feminist education.
 In addition to stewarding the land at LGL, Camila facilitates educational experiences for groups of all ages and manages our communications and social media.
-At LGL you can find her talking to plants while weeding, making silly videos for LGL’s Instagram, or
+At LGL you can find her talking to plants while weeding, making silly videos for LGL’s Instagram, or frolicking around our flower meadow.

 The Board

-Sybil (she/her)
+Sybil Kelley (she/her)

-President
+Board President

 Sybil is a white, straight, cis-gendered woman, mother, scholar, and activist.
 She brings extensive experience in fostering university-community partnerships, particularly in the fields of sustainability, urban agriculture, environmental justice, and STEM education.
 Having been at Portland State University for over 20 years, Sybil has led initiatives that bridge university resources with community-driven goals, with a particular focus on advancing equity and environmental justice.
 Her work has included co-leading the NSF-funded Science in the Learning Gardens, which supports underserved students in STEM.
-Sybil currently serves as both the LGL Faculty Coordinator through PSU and as the founding Board President of LGL the nonprofit.
+Sybil currently serves as both the Learning Gardens Lab Faculty Coordinator through PSU and as the founding Board President of LGL the nonprofit.
 She is most happy with her hands in the dirt, or sitting quietly with the crows in the Mindfulness Sanctuary at LGL.

 Learning Gardens Laboratory